Kofta: Cooking methods

-Variations

-Generally meat is mixed with spices and often other ingredients such as rice, bulgur, vegetables, or eggs to form a paste.
+Meat is mixed with spices and often other ingredients such as rice, bulgur, vegetables, or eggs to form a paste.
+Often added into the kofta mixture are nuts, cheese, or eggs.
 They can be grilled, fried, steamed, poached, baked, or marinated, and may be served with a rich spicy sauce or in a soup or stew.
 Koftas are sometimes made from fish or vegetables or even cottage cheese rather than red meat.
 Some versions are stuffed with nuts, cheese, or eggs.
-Generally the size can vary from the "size of an orange to the size of a golf ball", although some variants are outside that range; tabriz köftesi, which average 20 cm in diameter, are the largest.
+Generally the size can vary from the "size of an orange to the size of a golf ball", although tabriz köftesi, the largest, average 20 cm in diameter.
 They can be shaped in various forms including patties, balls, or cylinders.
 A Levantine version, pronounced kafta /ˈkɑːftə/, is typically made with minced beef or lamb, mixed with onion, parsley, and spices.
 It can be shaped into cylinders, patties, or balls, and grilled, baked, or pan-fried, served with sauces, dips, or flatbreads.